Painful intelligence: What AI can tell us about human suffering: Frustration as reward loss and prediction error

 Reward loss, in its turn, is related to what is called the reward prediction error (RPE), a most fundamental quantity in machine learning theory. {reward prediction error (RPE)|see{error, reward prediction}} RPE means any error made in the prediction of the reward.
 This definition is very general because the expected reward can be greater or less than the obtained one, and thus RPE can be positive or negative.
 If the obtained reward was larger than expected, that is the opposite of reward loss and suffering, and related to pleasure.\footnote{I refrain from trying to rigorously define pleasure in this framework, but obviously an RPE where the obtained reward is greater than expected is a good candidate.
-In fact, in experiments with participants playing a gambling game, reward prediction error was a strong predictor of the participants' well-being \citep{rutledge2014computational}, presumably including both pleasure and suffering symmetrically; however, the average level of reward had a strong effect as well.
+In fact, in experiments with participants playing a gambling game, the long-term average of the reward prediction error (taking both positive and negative parts into account) was a strong predictor of the participants' well-being \citep{rutledge2014computational}; however, the average level of reward had a strong effect as well.
 Alternatively, \citet{carver2003pleasure} has proposed that the function of the pleasure system is to signal that the current task has been accomplished, and the system can direct its resources to other tasks.
 The neurobiology of pleasure and pain is reviewed by \cite{leknes2008common}. }